Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Introduction

-How similar are the accretion processes of SMBHs to those of SBHs and do AGN exhibit accretion states as XRBs do?
+We wish to determine how similar the accretion processes of SMBHs are to those of SBHs and whether AGNs exhibit accretion states as XRBs do.
 It is already known that black holes of both types of systems follow the same fundamental plane of black hole activity of correlated radio and X-ray emission when black hole mass is taken into account \citep{Merloni03,Falcke04,Kording06a}.
-There are similarities in other shared characteristics of these systems such as the presence of the accretion disc and energetic corona in both systems \citep{Arcodia20}, evidence for a jet line \citep{Zhu20}, and their timing properties \citep{McHardy06}.
-And though the power density spectra show a characteristic break frequency that is scaled by mass \citep{McHardy06}, it is more difficult to compare the duration of an XRB outburst to duration of AGN activity.
+There are similarities in other shared characteristics of these systems, such as the presence of the accretion disk and energetic corona in both systems \citep{Arcodia20}, evidence for a jet line \citep{Zhu20}, and their timing properties \citep{McHardy06}.
+And though the power density spectra show a characteristic break frequency that is scaled by mass \citep{McHardy06}, it is more difficult to compare the duration of an XRB outburst to the duration of AGN activity.

-The length of an outburst in an XRB is weeks to months \cite{Dunn10}.
-And each particular phase (or spectral state) of this outburst lasts for a particular amount of time ranging from minutes to days \citep[see Fig. in][]{Dunn10}.
-If XRBs and AGN are analogs, then the AGN duty cycle (the fraction of its lifetime that the galaxy spends in the AGN phase) would take millions of years to be the mass-scaled analogy to an XRB outburst.
-Radio active galaxies are useful to trace the "ejection active phase," however it is not known for how long the AGN maintain their active phase and which part of its is in a radio active phase.
-Further, the precise value of the AGN duty cycle is unknown, but estimates for the lifetimes of an AGN "outburst" range from $10^{5}$-$10^{8}$ yr based on the analysis of the spectral age of radio galaxies \citep{Konar13,Turner18,Brienza20}, radio galaxy properties and models \citep{Shabala08,Shabala20,Maccagni20}, and X-ray observations of AGN \citep{Vantyghem14,Schawinski15}.
-Determining the duty cycle and lifetime of AGN is complicated as it seems to depend on host galaxy mass \citep{Best05,Shabala08,Sabater19} and AGN power \citep{Parma99}.
+The length of an outburst in an XRB is weeks to months \citep{Dunn10}.
+Furthermore, each particular phase (or spectral state) of this outburst lasts for a particular amount of time, ranging from minutes to days \citep[see Figure 8 in][]{Dunn10}.
+If XRBs and AGNs are analogs, then the AGN duty cycle (the fraction of its lifetime that the galaxy spends in the AGN phase) would take millions of years to be the mass-scaled analogy to an XRB outburst.
+Radio active galaxies are useful to trace the ``ejection active phase''; however, it is not known for how long the AGNs maintain their active phase or which part of them is in a radio active phase.
+Further, the precise value of the AGN duty cycle is unknown, but estimates for the lifetimes of an AGN ``outburst'' range from $10^{5}$-$10^{8}$ yr based on the analysis of the spectral age of radio galaxies \citep{Konar13,Turner18,Brienza20}, radio galaxy properties and models \citep{Shabala08,Shabala20,Maccagni20}, and X-ray observations of AGNs \citep{Vantyghem14,Schawinski15}.
+Determining the duty cycle and lifetime of AGNs is complicated as it seems to depend on host galaxy mass \citep{Best05,Shabala08,Sabater19} and AGN power \citep{Parma99}.
 However, when the XRB outburst duration is scaled by mass and compared to current estimates of the AGN lifetime, they are roughly consistent.